With more than 175,000 children going online for the first time every day, internet safety for students is more important than ever.

 Internet safety for students isn’t rocket science.
 It just requires education, diligence, and transparency.
 When used appropriately and safely, the internet is a great tool for research and social connection.
 For more advanced tips, check out our blog on internet safety for high school students.

-From Chromebook parts to tech buyback, AGParts Education supports over 6,000 schools in their 1:1 device initiatives.
+From Chromebook parts to tech buyback, AGParts Education supports over 6,000+ school districts in their 1:1 device initiatives.
 For more info, contact us today!